 Apparently some pharmacists are worried about personal health records

-2 thoughts on “Apparently some pharmacists are worried about personal health records”
+2 responses to “Apparently some pharmacists are worried about personal health records”

 I’ve heard about HealthVault but haven’t seriously considered using it… your blog piqued my interest again and I just checked it out, and I think I’ll try it out.
 There is a 7-minute video about how it works at http://www.healthvault.com/Personal/index.html – despite the cheesy acting and obvious partner advertising it did convince me that there would be value to storing my family’s data there, plus the computers that the family and doctor at Texas Health Resources use are pretty sweet!
 Do you HealthVault (or similar) systems?
 I’d be interested in any feedback from someone using it before I try it out.
 For now, its on my ToDo list…